dancarvajc/SimpleUIList/README.md

 }
 ```

-- **startAtBottom**: This starts the list at the bottom of the UITableView.
+- **startAtBottom**: This starts the list at the bottom of the `UITableView`.

-- **reverseList**: This reverses the order of the elements in the UITableView.
+- **reverseList**: This reverses the order of the elements in the `UITableView`.
 This feature is particularly beneficial for a chat application, where you'd want to maintain the scroll position when the keyboard appears (like Telegram, Whatsapp, etc.).
-This provides the only reliable method to include this feature in SwiftUI.

 ## Installation